 The Minister decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.

 The Minister's decision is final in all matters, including:

-- the approval of applications for funding
+- the grant approval

-- the amount of grant funding awarded
+- the grant funding to be awarded

-- the terms and conditions of funding.
+- any conditions attached to the offer of funding.

 We cannot review decisions about the merits of your application.